top of page

 In most cases this is not really an issue as the library often is intended to "host" only one Content type and document template anyway.
 But if the requirement is that the document template must be added to the existing list of templates (as below) then we will have to use another approach.

-In Part 2 (coming later this year) we will have a look at using the modern approach (aka view.NewDocumentTemplates)
+In Part 2 we will have a look at using the modern approach (aka view.NewDocumentTemplates)

 bottom of page